We let you spend abroad directly from your existing bank account at fair rates and without charges.” – Currensea

 Open banking is initiative which is in compliance with the PSD2 legislation (second Payment Services Directive).
 This was set by the EU to enhance the sharing of banking data with third parties.
 The aim is to enhance competition and allow for innovative new FinTechs to offer better services to customers, in collaboration with their banks.
 The UK government has been welcoming this change.
 However, other EU countries are late in implementing this regulation to their top banks, meaning they still hold a monopoly over customers’ data.

 How Does Currensea use Open Banking?

 Currensea does not hold your account balance, it is still held and protected by the existing bank.
 Due to the open banking initiative, banks are able to share your details (with your permission).
-In this case Currensea is allowed to act as an intermediary.
 With each transaction, the money is initially sent to the Currensea account, then instantly redirected to the recipient.
 This way Currensea acts as an intermediary and simply conducts the overseas transaction with their technology.
 Meaning the user can benefit from reduced FX fees.
 This is without needing to sign up to a new bank, prepaid card or exchange cash before a trip.

 The company is working to ensure, that their operation goes ethical, transparent and responsible with society and the environment.
 As a result, Currensea was certificate by Carbon Neutral Britain by offset their carbon footprint by planting trees, supporting local communities in reducing their reliance on fossil fuels, and creating more renewable energy sources.